msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 The .NET Framework version 4.7.2 as well as Excel have to be installed.

-WPF-GUI-Localizer and Json.NET NuGet packages have to be added to your project.
+The WPF-GUI-Localizer NuGet package has to be added to your project.(Remove before release: also add Json.NET, Microsoft.Logging, Microsoft.Logging.Console manually while not available through NuGet)

 <a id="filesrequired"></a>
 #### Files required